-The estimated total effective dose equivalent to the hypothetical maximally exposed individual was due to consumption of water from Spring SP-5304 in the Southeast Drainage.
-This dose was calculated to be 0.19 millirem (mrem), which is well below the 100 mrem guideline for all potential exposure pathways.
+The estimated total effective dose to the hypothetical maximally exposed individual was due to consumption of water from Spring SP-5304 in the Southeast Drainage.
+This dose was calculated to be 0.17 millirem (mrem), which is well below the 100 mrem guideline for all potential exposure pathways.

-2.1.2.2 DOE Order 231.1A, Environment, Safety and Health Reporting
+2.1.2.2 DOE Order 231.1B, Environment, Safety and Health Reporting

-DOE Order 231.1A and DOE Manual 231.1-1A, Environment, Safety and Health Reporting Manual, ensure the collection and reporting of information on environment, safety, and health that is required by law or regulation.
+DOE Order 231.1B, Environment, Safety and Health Reporting, ensures the collection and reporting of information on environment, safety, and health that is required by law or regulation.
 This Site Environmental Report fulfills the requirement of the order to summarize the environmental data annually.
-These directives also include requirements for occurrence reporting.
-There were no occurrences as defined by these directives at the site during 2010.
+This directive also includes requirements for occurrence reporting.
+There were no occurrences as defined by this directive at the site during 2011.

-2.1.2.3 DOE Order 450.1A, Environmental Protection Program
+2.1.2.3 DOE Order 436.1, Departmental Sustainability

-DOE Order 450.1A requires that contractors integrate numerous environmentally related requirements already placed on them by existing statutes, regulations, and policies through the use of an Environmental Management System (EMS) incorporated into an Integrated Safety Management System (ISMS).
-EMS requirements must be addressed in the contractors' ISMS, which must be submitted for DOE review and approval under DEAR 970.5223-1, "Integration of Environment, Safety and Health into Work Planning and Execution" (48 CFR 970.5223-1).
+DOE Order 436.1 requires that contractors integrate numerous environmentally related requirements already placed on them by existing statutes, regulations, and policies through the use of an Environmental Management System (EMS) incorporated into an Integrated Safety Management System (ISMS).
+EMS requirements must be addressed in the contractor's ISMS, which must be submitted for DOE review and approval under DEAR 970.5223-1, "Integration of Environment, Safety and Health into Work Planning and Execution" (48 CFR 970.5223-1).

-DOE Order 450.1A incorporates the sustainability requirements of Executive Order 13423, Strengthening Federal Environmental, Energy, and Transportation Management, and DOE Order 430.2B, Departmental Energy, Renewable Energy and Transportation Management.
+DOE Order 436.1 incorporates the sustainability requirements of Executive Order 13423, Strengthening Federal Environmental, Energy, and Transportation Management, Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance.

-DOE Order 450.1A also requires the implementation of an EMS that reflects the elements and framework found in the International Organization for Standardization (ISO) 14001:2004(E), Environmental Management Systems-Requirements with Guidance for Use, or the equivalent.
+DOE Order 436.1 also requires the implementation of an EMS that reflects the elements and framework found in the International Organization for Standardization (ISO) 14001:2004(E), Environmental Management Systems-Requirements with Guidance for Use, or the equivalent.
 DOE's Office of Legacy Management (LM) EMS integrates the four core elements of ISO 14001:2004(E): (1) planning, (2) implementation and operation, (3) checking and corrective action, and (4) management review.
 These elements are commonly referred to as a Plan-Do-Check-Act continuous cycle and apply to all LM and contractor work processes and activities.
 LM and its contractors are committed to systematically integrating environmental protection, safety, and health into management and work practices at all levels so that the LM mission is accomplished in a manner that continually integrates environmental aspects during planning, implementation, monitoring, and project evaluation and closeout.
 Guidance for identifying environmental aspects, objectives, and targets that are related to proposed activities is included in the EMS and ensures that LM staff and contractors maintain compliance with applicable regulations and appropriately plan and implement activities.

-The Legacy Management Support contractor's EMS adheres to the Plan-Do-Check-Act core principles of DOE Order 450.1A outlined in the Environmental Management System Description (LMS/POL/S04346) and the guiding principles outlined in the Integrated Safety Management System with Embedded Worker Safety and Health Program (LMS/POL/S04328).
+The Legacy Management Support contractor's EMS adheres to the Plan-Do-Check-Act core principles of DOE Order 436.1 outlined in the Environmental Management System Description (LMS/POL/S04346) and the guiding principles outlined in the Integrated Safety Management System with Embedded Worker Safety and Health Program (LMS/POL/S04328).

-The EMS provides mechanisms for planning and mitigating the negative impacts that proposed projects or actions could have on the environment by mandating environmental compliance; promoting the use of post-recycled-content materials; recycling to the extent practicable; conserving fuel, energy, and natural resources; minimizing the generation of greenhouse gases and hazardous wastes and the use of toxic chemicals; and enhancing disrupted ecosystems.
+The EMS provides mechanisms for planning and mitigating the negative impacts that proposed projects or actions could have on the environment by mandating environmental compliance;

+promoting the use of post-recycled-content materials; recycling to the extent practicable; conserving fuel, energy, and natural resources; minimizing the generation of greenhouse gases and hazardous wastes and the use of toxic chemicals; and enhancing disrupted ecosystems.